EltonChitanda/javascript-fundamentals/README.md

-# javascript-fundamentals
+# JavaScript Fundamentals

-Basic javascript concepts and practice
+This repository contains my practice work as I build a foundation in JavaScript.